mihneasim/cv/README.rst

 * Foursquare_

-References available upon request from the persons that managed my internships or from people I currently interact with:
+References available upon request from the persons that managed my internships or from people I currently interact with: Miruna, Andrei, Cornel

-Miruna, Andrei, Cornel - Eau de Web managers or partners in personal projects Franz - Project Manager at the European Environment Agency Søren - IT Leader at the European Environment Agency Vladimir, Dan and Dragos - uberVU co-founders
+- Eau de Web managers or partners in personal projects;
+Franz - Project Manager at the European Environment Agency;
+Søren - IT Leader at the European Environment Agency;
+Vladimir, Dan and Dragos - uberVU co-founders

 .. _OSE3: http://www.eea.europa.eu/about-us/who/organisational-chart